The bidding, betting, bluffing, trick-taking card game for 2-5 players.

-Rainbow is a trick-taking game for 2-5 players.
-A game of Rainbow is played in rounds.
+Rainbow Poker is a trick-taking game for 2-5 players.
+A game is played in rounds.
 Each round players are dealt 15 cards that they use to create hands for 5 tricks: a 2-card trick, a 3-card trick, a 4-card trick, a 5-card trick, and finally a 1-card trick.
 Players bid on the number of tricks they think they can win and points are scored based on the highest-bidding player’s ability to win at least the number of tricks they bid.
 After each round scores are counted, the cards are shuffled and a new round begins.
 The winner is the first player to score 11 or more points.

 Rainbow is a trick-taking game for 2-5 players.
 A game of Rainbow is played in rounds.
 Each round players are dealt 15 cards that they use to create poker hands for 5 tricks: a 2-card trick, a 3-card trick, a 4-card trick, a 5-card trick, and finally a 1-card trick.
 Players bid on the number of tricks they think they can win and points are scored based on the highest-bidding player’s ability to win at least the number of tricks that they bid.
 After each round scores are counted, the cards are shuffled and a new round begins.
 The winner is the first player to score 11 or more points.

 What is a trick?

 Each time all of the players at the table lay down cards it is called a trick.
 The player with the best hand (card or group of cards) in a trick wins that trick and collects the cards played.